HelgeSverre/inventory-scanner-app/README.md

 }
 ```

-### HTTP Sync (Batch)
+#### HTTP Batch Sync

-When instant sync is disabled, the app will send all session data in a single batch:
+When instant sync is disabled, complete scanning sessions are sent in batches.
+This includes
+comprehensive session information, all scan events, and summary statistics:

 ```json
 {